Adamov (Kutná Hora District)

 Adamov is a municipality and village in Kutná Hora District in the Central Bohemian Region of the Czech Republic.
 It has about 100 inhabitants.

+Etymology

+The name is derived from the personal name Adam.

 Geography

 Adamov is located about 14 km southeast of Kutná Hora and 32 km southwest of Pardubice.
 It lies in the Upper Sázava Hills.
-It is situated on the left bank of the Brslenka Stream.
+The highest point is at 381 m above sea level.
+The municipality is situated on the left bank of the Brslenka Stream.

 History

 Adamov was founded by Count Jan Adam Auersperg in 1784 and named after him.
 It was built in the woods as one of the oldest Czech workers' colonies, and most of the houses were made of wood.
 The inhabitants of the village worked in the textile factory in Tupadly and in the winter they also cut wood.

 Adamov was originally an administrative part of Bratčice.
 From 1960 to 1990, it was part of Tupadly.
 Since 1990, it has been a separate municipality.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

 Adamov is poor in cultural monuments.
-The oldest building in the village is the former inn No. 19, which is a building about 200 years old.
+The oldest building in the village is the former inn No. 19, which was built at the beginning of the 19th century.
 There is also a small wooden belfry from 1919.